1. Introduction and Output

 Why did you come to StFX?

-Why are they taking this class?
+Why are they taking this course?

 What do you hope to learn?